Hybrid identity and Microsoft's identity solutions

 Azure AD Connect Health for AD FS supports AD FS 2.0 on Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2 and Windows Server 2016.
 It also supports monitoring the AD FS proxy or web application proxy servers that provide authentication support for extranet access.
-With an easy and low-cost installation of the Health Agent, Azure AD Connect Health for AD FS provides the following set of key capabilities:
+With an easy and quick installation of the Health Agent, Azure AD Connect Health for AD FS provides you a set of key capabilities.

 - Monitoring with alerts to know when AD FS and AD FS proxy servers are not healthy